 In most cases, a Crown servant may get tax credits as if they were living in the United Kingdom.
 The Tax Credit Office treat you as living in the UK if any of these apply to your situation:

 Partner is a Crown Servant Posted Overseas

-You may claim tax credits if your partner is posted outside the UK as a Crown servant and;
+You may claim tax credits if your partner gets posted outside the UK as a Crown servant and:

 In this case you do not need to be classed ordinarily resident in the UK while you are overseas with your Crown servant partner.